The Ivy League & Financial Aid: The Ultimate Guide to All of Your Questions

 • And many more!

-As you may have noticed, however, none of the Ivy League schools are on that list.
+As you may have noticed, none of the Ivy League schools are on that list.
 The reason?
 Ivy League schools only offer need-based financial aid to students.
-After all, every single student that is offered a spot at an Ivy League school arguably deserves financial aid based on merit.
-When it comes to the question, what kind of financial aid do Ivy League schools offer?
-The answer is financial aid for students who truly need it to make their Ivy League dreams come true.
+After all, every student offered a spot at an Ivy League school arguably deserves financial assistance based on merit.

-One thing that the Ivy League is very proud of is that each school makes it a priority to meet 100 percent of demonstrated need.
+The Ivy League is proud that each school prioritizes meeting 100 percent of demonstrated needs.

 What kind of financial aid do Ivy League schools offer?

-If you know that you want to one day attend an Ivy League school, but also know that you are going to likely need a fair amount of financial aid, then you may be asking the questions “What kind of financial aid do Ivy League schools offer?” and “How much financial aid do Ivy Leagues give?”
-After all, the percentage of students that end up getting need-based financial aid, and the average amount that those students get, could play a rather large role in where you choose to apply and ultimately attend!
+Suppose you want to attend an Ivy League school.
+In that case, you may ask, “What kind of financial aid do Ivy League schools offer?”
+Plus, “How much financial aid do Ivy League give?”
+After all, the percentage of students that get need-based financial aid and the average amount that those students get could play a rather significant role in where you choose to apply and ultimately attend.

-Though exact statistics of the most recent years are hard to equate, as not all of the information is easy to come by, we have been able to find all the most related information from the academic year.
-Since that is just a few years ago, the reality is that these numbers are likely still very accurate to the current trends at the Ivy Leagues.
+Though exact statistics of the most recent years are hard to equate, as not all of the information is easy to come by, we have found all the most related information from the academic year.
+Since that was just a few years ago, the reality is that these numbers are likely still very accurate to the current trends in the Ivy League.

 All Undergraduate Financial Aid Statistics Between Colleges In Ivy League